awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 See [AWS Documentation](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-kms).

 Note that only key IDs in the key ARN format will ever be used for decryption.
-This is because encrypted data keys constructed by the KMS keyring will always store the ID of the CMK used to encrypt it in key ARN format, and [OnDecrypt](#ondecrypt) checks the key ID against that value before attempting decryption.
+This is because encrypted data keys constructed by the AWS KMS keyring will always store the ID of the CMK used to encrypt it in key ARN format, and [OnDecrypt](#ondecrypt) checks the key ID against that value before attempting decryption.

-The KMS CMK specified by the Key ID MUST have [kms:Encrypt](https://docs.aws.amazon.com/kms/latest/developerguide/kms-api-permissions-reference.html#AWS-KMS-API-Operations-and-Permissions) permissions.
+The AWS KMS CMK specified by the Key ID MUST have [kms:Encrypt](https://docs.aws.amazon.com/kms/latest/developerguide/kms-api-permissions-reference.html#AWS-KMS-API-Operations-and-Permissions) permissions.

 ### Generator

-A string that identifies a KMS CMK responsible for generating a data key, as well as encrypting and decrypting data keys.
+A string that identifies an AWS KMS CMK responsible for generating a data key, as well as encrypting and decrypting data keys.
 The string MUST be one of the following: